HHS/simpler-grants-gov/documentation/decisions/adr/0007-front-end-language.md

 - **Pros**
   - Same language as back end reducing context switching
 - **Cons**
-  - Will still require javascript for client side functionality
+  - Will still require JavaScript for client side functionality
   - Python is not as well supported for front-end tasks as it is for back-end tasks